eyast/eyast.github.io/_projects/3D_Display.md

     Chassis for the Logicom C920 webcam.
 Fusion render and 3D print displayed.
 </div>

-### Building for the Jeston Nano
+### Powering the Nano with an adequate power supply

 A note on getting the correct power supply and storage: The Nvidia Jetson Nano relies on a 5V 2A power supply to ensure it receives sufficient power to drive its GPU effectively.
 Without a suitable power supply, the Nano will decrease the power supply to the GPU, leading to a suboptimal user experience characterized by choppy performance.
 It is crucial to provide the Nano with the recommended power specifications to enable smooth and uninterrupted GPU functionality.
+The [NVidia forums](https://forums.developer.nvidia.com/t/power-supply-considerations-for-jetson-nano-developer-kit/71637) provide a list of recommended power supplies, as well as instructions to configure the Nano to use the external power supply instead of the 5V USB-C path.
 In addition to the power supply requirements, it is important to note that the storage SD card for the Nvidia Jetson Nano should not only have a large capacity, preferably above 32GB, but also be fast.
 The choice of a fast SD card is crucial as it directly impacts the inference time of the system.
 A high-speed SD card enables quicker read and write operations, facilitating faster data access and processing, ultimately reducing the time it takes for the Nano to perform inference tasks.
 Therefore, selecting a storage SD card that combines ample capacity with fast transfer speeds is essential for optimizing the overall performance of the Jetson Nano.

 #### NVidia Hello World repository
 I built my work on the excellent Hello World Nvidia [repository](https://github.com/dusty-nv/jetson-inference).
-The very first thing I did was a smoke test: I ran one of the built-in networks to validate that it works, eager to witness the possibilities firsthand.
-With anticipation, I cloned the "hello world" repository, embracing the excitement of diving into uncharted territory.
-Running one of the built-in networks, PoseNet, I eagerly awaited the results, breathless with anticipation.
-As the virtual scene unfolded before my eyes, a surge of wonder and amazement engulfed me.
-The captivating visualization offered a mere glimpse into the immense potential of this project, fueling my drive to explore further and push the boundaries of what could be achieved.
-This initial foray served as a powerful catalyst, propelling me into an enchanting realm of immersive possibilities that would redefine my home entertainment experience.
+The very first thing I did was a smoke test: I ran one of the built-in networks to validate that it works,.
+I cloned the "hello world" repository, and ran  `python/examples/posenet.py` .

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">